lrc-se/aoc-2022/README.md

 Rewrote this several times to get sensible run times.
 It could probably be improved further still, but my latest scan line approach keeps part 2 under 2 seconds, which feels good enough.
 I also had to make some adjustments to the base code in order to handle the test cases correctly this time around.
 *__Update:__ Came up with a way to reduce the search space in part 2, which knocked two thirds off the execution time.*

+### Day 18 (Nim)

+Using a generic flood fill algorithm for part 2, with conservative limits.
+It's not the fastest, but it does the job.